 Often, it’s thought braces only offer cosmetic benefits, but they are also invaluable to the health and function of a smile.
 It’s recommended children have their first orthodontic consultation around the age of 7.
-This allows us to monitor the placement of their teeth to provide early intervention with Phase 1 Orthodontics.
+This allows us to monitor the placement of their teeth to provide early intervention with Phase 1 Orthodontics in Colorado Springs.
 We can quickly treat specific issues to prevent the need for more invasive or lengthy treatments as your child grows.
 Dr. Gasper gives your child the foundation they need for a healthy, functional smile.

 Your child’s baby teeth are only in place for a few short years, but they serve important roles before they are replaced by the permanent teeth.
 They allow your child to learn how to chew and speak while also acting as placeholders for their adult teeth.
 If there are issues with their baby teeth or their newly erupted permanent ones, it can lead to several complications for your child’s dental development.